Maurice-Rieger/Rabi_Oscillations_Dysprosium_164/README.md

 ## Motivation

-We consider a two state system in a magnetic field, parallel to the $$z$$ direction.
-We superimpose an oscillating radio frequency (RF) field from the $$x$$ direction.
+We consider a two state system in a magnetic field, parallel to the $z$ direction.
+We superimpose an oscillating radio frequency (RF) field from the $x$ direction.
 In a rotating frame and taking into account the rotating wave approximation (RWA), we obtain the following Hamiltonian:

 $$ H = \frac{\hbar}{2} \begin{bmatrix}
 \delta & \Omega \\